Worries Of People Who Have No Friends

 - You were in a long-term relationship and spent all your social time with your partner - Some people might wonder why you didn't have at least a friend or two, but many understand that if you really get along with your partner it's easy to make them your only social outlet.
 That's especially true if you have kids too, which can keep you cooped up inside.

 - You lost touch with your friends because you got super busy - They may question why you couldn't at least keep up some contact with them.
+But they could realize even if you try to stay in touch, if you're ultra busy your friendships can slip away anyway.

 - You're not that naturally social.
-You prefer to only have a handful of friends, and sometimes that slips into having none at all - Some people know that being less social is an acceptable, common personality trait, but others have all kinds of false ideas about it.
+You prefer to only have a handful of friends, and sometimes that slips into having none at all - Some people know that being less-social is an acceptable, common personality trait, but others have all kinds of false ideas about it.

 - You had a falling out with your old friends - People may wonder if you're high-drama or difficult to get along with.
+Others realize sometimes there's a justifiable reason to cut contact with a whole toxic group in one fell swoop.

 - You're too shy or unconfident to make friends - Some people are sympathetic to shyness.
 Plenty have felt it firsthand and know how hard it can be.
 Others don't get it.